Raad Salam Naaman

 Raad Salam Naaman (born 1959) is an Iraqi-born Spanish author, translator, academic and politician.

 Biography

-Naaman was born to a Chaldean Catholic family in Mosul, Iraq in 1959.
+Naaman was born to a Chaldean Catholic Assyrian family in Mosul, Iraq in 1959.
 He moved to Basra where he graduated with degrees in Arabic and Islamic Studies and then economics from the University of Basra.
 He was conscripted into the Iraqi army during the Iraq-Iran war and the first Gulf War but faced persecution due his pacifist beliefs and was granted asylum in Spain in 1992 before becoming a Spanish citizen in 1999.

 In 2011, Naaman became a professor at the Biblical and Oriental Institute in León and taught ecumenical studies of the Pontifical University of Salamanca.

 Naaman has also authored several books including In the name of God of the three monotheistic religions: Judaism, Christianity and Islam (2012) and All about Islam (2013).